tallforasmurf/CHIP8IDE/readme.md

 source files.
 Some are from the COSMAC VIP Manual, and many more from David Winter's site listed below.

+## >>>CURRENT STATUS<<<

+In progress.
+Emulator module complete.
+Memory module complete except for some small changes.
+Display module displays the emulated screen; need to code the 16-key keypad.
+Source module, the most complex one, begun.

 ## About the CHIP-8

 CHIP-8 is a virtual machine originally designed for the COSMAC VIP, an early